mcore1976/antispy-jammer/README.md

 set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent some power source 3 - 5,5 Volt

+Code is prepared in AVR-GCC and has to be uploaded with AVRDUDE to the ATTINy chip.